Vukodlok/FreeCodeCamp-Projects/README.md

 - Penguin Animation: z-index, transformations, transitions, and cursor properties

 ## JavaScript Algorithms and Data Structures(Beta)
-A place to store all my projects made with the tutorials through freecodecamp's JavaScript course.
-Each has a quick description below to help me find a project based on the topic.
 - Building a Pyramid Generator: let/const variables, pop/push/unshift/shift arrays, loops, .repeat function for strings, functions, truthy and falsy values, and strict equality